bioinform/neusomatic/README.md

 * call region `.bed` file
 * trained model `.pth` file

-Reads in input .bam file should be sorted, indexed and have MD tags.
-If you are not sure about the MD tag, you should run:
+Reads in input `.bam` file should be sorted, indexed and have MD tags.
+If you are not sure that all you reads have MD tags, you should run the following command for both tumor and normal alignments:

 ```
 samtools calmd -@ num_threads -b alignment.bam reference.fasta  > alignment.md.bam